edithcare/terraform-aws-dnsalias/README.md

 * [Free Terraform Enterprise Account](https://app.terraform.io/account/new) for accessing and locking the cluster environment state
 * Let the Terraform Enterprise [admin](https://github.com/drobakowski) add you to the organisation `edithcare`

+## TODO

+The [src/index.html](src/index.html) contains the absolute URL of the project.
+This should be replaced by a template.

 ## Inputs

 Please see the [variables.tf](variables.tf) file